 ROTATING MACHINES

-In the meantime the RMWG had gained a momentum of its own.
+In the meantime, the RMWG had gained a momentum of its own.
 Membership was opened up to anyone interested or involved in the field of electrical rotating machines.
-Representation was well balanced between academia, research institutes, manufacturers, end users, repairers, consultants, SABS/IEC and private persons.
+Representation was well-balanced between academia, research institutes, manufacturers, end users, repairers, consultants, SABS/IEC, and private persons.
 Meetings were hosted by employer bodies of members on a rotational basis.

 These are the names of some of the chairpersons who have served over the years: